shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-administer-use-dotnet-sdk.md

     El siguiente es un ejemplo de cómo usar el comando CLI para volver a equilibrar la topología de Storm:

-    ## Reconfigure the topology "mytopology" to use 5 worker processes,
+    ## <a name="reconfigure-the-topology-mytopology-to-use-5-worker-processes"></a>Reconfigure the topology "mytopology" to use 5 worker processes,
-    ## the spout "blue-spout" to use 3 executors, and
+    ## <a name="the-spout-blue-spout-to-use-3-executors-and"></a>the spout "blue-spout" to use 3 executors, and
-    ## the bolt "yellow-bolt" to use 10 executors
+    ## <a name="the-bolt-yellow-bolt-to-use-10-executors"></a>the bolt "yellow-bolt" to use 10 executors
       $ storm rebalance mytopology -n 5 -e blue-spout=3 -e yellow-bolt=10

 El fragmento de código siguiente muestra cómo cambiar el tamaño de un clúster de forma sincrónica o asincrónica: